Sweltering temperatures bring misery to large portion of central US, setting heat records

 The National Weather Service set an excessive heat warning Sunday for parts of Texas, Louisiana, Arkansas, Oklahoma, Kansas, Missouri, Illinois, Iowa and Nebraska.
 Heat advisories or watches were also in place in parts of Alabama, Mississippi, Tennessee, Kentucky, Indiana, Wisconsin, Minnesota and South Dakota.

-Tourism in New Orleans often slows during the peak of summer heat, and that’s happening as temperatures approach 100 F (37.8 C).
+Tourism in New Orleans often slows during the peak of summer heat, and that’s happening as temperatures approach 100 F.

 NOLA Poboys is closing two days a week for now, said Lucas McQueen, one of the restaurant’s chefs.
 “I can’t wait to be complaining about being cold,” McQueen told WWL-TV.

-Houston on Sunday added to its ongoing streak of high temperatures at or above 100 F (37.8 C).
-Through Sunday, the high temperature in Houston has been at least 100 F for 22 days.
-Sunday’s high was 108 F (42.2 C), breaking a record for the date that goes back to 1909.
+Houston on Sunday added to its ongoing streak of high temperatures at or above 100 F. Through Sunday, the high temperature in Houston has been at least 100 F for 22 days.
+Sunday’s high was 108 F, breaking a record for the date that goes back to 1909.

 “It’s very easy to overheat quickly in this Texas heat.
 We highly encourage everyone to stay indoors as much as possible,” Getschman said.

-Much of Iowa is expected to see high temperatures in the upper 90s Sunday and Monday, followed by three days where the reading will likely top 100 F (37.8 C).
+Much of Iowa is expected to see high temperatures in the upper 90s Sunday and Monday, followed by three days where the reading will likely top 100 F.

 The heat was worrisome for Sunday as thousands were expected for the final day of the Iowa State Fair in Des Moines.
 In a Facebook post, fair officials urged patrons to visit air-conditioned buildings, take regular breaks and stay hydrated.

-Forecasters expected high temperatures to reach 99 F (37.2 C) to 103 F (39.4 C) through Friday in St. Louis, and the heat’s only part of the problem: Excessive humidity will lead to a heat index of up to 115 F (46.1 C) each day.
-The St. Louis Post-Dispatch reported that if the prediction holds, it will be the worst stretch of heat in St. Louis since August 2014, when temperatures rose to about 95 F (35 C) for seven straight days.
+Forecasters expected high temperatures to reach 99 F to 103 F through Friday in St. Louis, and the heat’s only part of the problem: Excessive humidity will lead to a heat index of up to 115 F each day.
+The St. Louis Post-Dispatch reported that if the prediction holds, it will be the worst stretch of heat in St. Louis since August 2014, when temperatures rose to about 95 F for seven straight days.

 Similar heat is expected all week in Little Rock, Arkansas, prompting the community to open several cooling centers for people who live on the streets or without air conditioning.